 The ethos of the class is collaborative, friendly and supportive.

-Observers and can participate in technique sessions and the class orchestra.
-They do not receive individual tuition but towards the end of the week there is an opportunity for them to conduct if they wish.
+The course is structured to provide all students with daily technique sessions, musicianship classes, score preparation and rehearsal techniques.
+Observers are welcome from all musical backgrounds and at any level and can participate in technique sessions and the class orchestra.
+They do not receive individual tuition but towards the end of the week there will be an opportunity for them to conduct if they wish.